-- What is meant by a right to defer settlement - That a right to defer must exist at the end of the reporting period - That classification is unaffected by the likelihood that an entity will exercise its deferral right - That only if an embedded derivative in a convertible liability is itself an equity instrument would the terms of a liability not impact its classification.
+- What is meant by a right to defer settlement - That a right to defer must exist at the end of the reporting period - That classification is unaffected by the likelihood that an entity will exercise its deferral right

+• That only if an embedded derivative in a convertible liability is itself an equity instrument would the terms of a liability not impact its classification

-The amendments are effective for annual reporting periods beginning on or after January 1, 2023 and must be applied retrospectively.
-This amendment is not expected to have a material impact to the Company.
+The amendments are effective for annual reporting periods beginning on or after 1 January 2023 and must be applied retrospectively.
+This standard will have limited impact to the Company.